jacqueline-wong/CEE4530/Lab3/team10_prelab3.md

 <b> 3.
 Why is [H+] not a conserved species? </b>

 [H<sup>+</sup>] is generally not conserved because it likely to react with bicarbonate or other species in the water.
 However, at a very low pH, [H<sup>+</sup>] is generally conserved. </u>

+---
+Do we know the ANC of the samples?
+Use CMFR equation

+- Graph should go to -0.001
+- Should delete comments in data file for lab